A Fast Confirmation Rule for the Ethereum Consensus Protocol: System Model

 \subsection{Gasper}

 Gasper is a proof-of-stake consensus protocol made of two components~\cite{DBLP:conf/sp/NeuTT21}, namely \LMDGHOSTHFC and \FFGCASPER~\cite{casper}.
 The former is a synchronous consensus protocol that works under dynamic participation and outputs a \emph{canonical chain}, while the latter is a partially synchronous protocol, also referred to as \emph{finality gadget}, whose role is to finalize blocks in the canonical chain and preserve safety of such \emph{finalized blocks} during asynchronous periods.
-In the following, we summarise the concepts and properties pertaining to Gasper that are required in the remaining part of this work. \paragraph{Time and Slots.} Time is organized into a consecutive sequence of \emph{slots}.
-We denote the time at which a slot $s$ begins with $\slotstart(s)$, and use $\slotattime{t}$ to denote the slot associated with time $t$, \ie, $\slotattime{t} = s$ implies that $t \in [\slotstart(s),\slotstart(s+1))$.
+In the following, we summarise the concepts and properties pertaining to Gasper that are required in the remaining part of this work.